kellyyliu/kellyyliu.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a Ph.D. candidate in Economics at Tulane University.

 My research interests are in Health Economics, Economics of Education, Economics of Aging, and Applied Econometrics.

 In particular, I am interested in how socioeconomic determinants shape population health outcomes and the role of education in society.

+You can find my CV [here](https://drive.google.com/file/d/16R8eOM5hFcnistKCPjs-zGLHWqUOeM9e/view?usp=sharing).

-I am on the academic job market
+**I am on the academic job market 2025-2026.**